iwasz/oledgui/README.md

 ```

 * Combo has additional param now which lets you turn off the *focus ability*.
 This lets one map integers to labels or icons easily.
 Give an example (`CanFocus::no`)
+* *Philosophy* Rather than introducing additional complexity in the code I usually lean toward simple workarounds if possible.
+For example there's no opttion for a checkbox to insert a space between the `☑` and a label automaticaly.
+You simply add a space to your label and that works.

 # A short code description
 There are two layers of class templates.